-(1) Adjusted to give effect to the receipt of net proceeds of this Offering (assuming the Underwriters' fee of \$900,026 and expenses of the Offering of approximately \$500,000 and assuming the Over-Allotment Option is not exercised) and to the NorRock Acquisition (assuming the issuance of 29,432,120 Units in connection with the NorRock Acquisition, as more particularly described in the NorRock Circular).
+(1) Adjusted to give effect to the receipt of net proceeds of this Offering (assuming the Underwriters' fee of \$900,026 and expenses of the Offering of approximately \$500,000 and assuming the Over-Allotment Option is not exercised) and to the NorRock Acquisition.
+Assumes Cash at Closing Payment and Assets at Closing Payment from the NorRock Acquisition of \$51.2 million, less \$2.9 million in aggregate expenses and an increase in other liabilities of \$4.4 million.
+See "Recent Developments - Acquisitions - NorRock Realty Finance Corporation".